Antisemitism in Soviet mathematics: Discrimination in education

 Mathematician and dissident Valery Senderov spoke about the methods by which the administration of the Mechanics and Mathematics Department did not allow Jewish applicants to enter the university.
 Jewish applicants were asked to solve the most complex mathematical problems of the All-Union and international mathematical Olympiads as problems for entrance exams, which was directly prohibited by the instructions of the USSR Ministry of Higher Education.
-Special problems were also designed, which had a formal solution within the framework of the school curriculum, but it was impossible to solve them in a reasonable time.
+Special problems were also designed, which technically had a solution within the limits of the school curriculum, but it was impossible to solve them in a reasonable time.
 In the oral examinations, questions were asked that went far beyond the scope of the school curriculum.
 Sometimes during oral examinations, Jewish applicants were gathered into separate groups, and the auditoriums where they took the exams were called "gas chambers" (газовые камеры).
 According to Mikhail Shifman, professor at the Institute of Theoretical Physics at the University of Minnesota, "only those Jewish applicants who, for special reasons, were not included in these groups, for example, the children of professors, academicians or other 'necessary' people, could enroll" in the Faculty of Mechanics and Mathematics at Moscow State University.

 Academician Igor Shafarevich, speaking about the representation of different nationalities in prestigious areas, wrote about these exams:

 On the other hand, it must be said by what means these problems were solved until recently - for example, in mathematics.
 Of course, I must say about them - they were monstrous.
 During the exams there was a struggle, a war with teenagers, almost children.
 They were asked meaningless or ambiguous questions that were confusing.
 This had a destructive effect on their psychology, on the psychology of them and other adolescents, who saw that applicants for exams were divided into groups.
 When they saw, for example, that from one audience they come out with solid twos, and another group with fours and fives.
 A class of such examiners was created.
 These people, of course, would be ready for other similar actions.

 Academician Andrei Sakharov also commented on this discrimination.
 He wrote that similar methods were used not only against Jewish applicants, but also against the children of dissidents.

 The problems themselves, offered to Jewish applicants for entrance exams at the Faculty of Mechanics and Mathematics of Moscow State University, gained fame and became the subject of discussion in the international scientific community.